mrtrkmn/orbi/README.md

 - The action can be triggered through [actions tab](https://github.com/mrtrkmn/orbi/actions/workflows/execute.yaml) on Github.
 Right side of the page, you can see the 'Run workflow' button to trigger the action.

-- The action is also integrated with Slack.
-On the Slack channel, the same action can be triggered by typing `/run-orbis-crawler`.
-The notifications will be sent to the Slack channel #idp-data-c

-To run the crawler classs seperately , check out the commented code in [./orbi/orbi.py](https://github.com/mrtrkmn/orbi/tree/main/orbi/orbi/orbi.py)` file.
+To run the crawler classs seperately , check out the commented code in [./orbi/crawl.py](https://github.com/mrtrkmn/orbi/tree/main/orbi/orbi/crawl.py)` file.

 Specifically, this line: [./orbi/orbi.py#494](https://github.com/mrtrkmn/orbi/tree/main/orbi/orbi/orbi.py#L494)